-The goal of this project was to avoid waiting at the tram-stop in sub-zero temperatures.
-This would be achieved by having a constantly-updating display showing the next departure time from our local tram-stop.
+The goal of this project was to avoid waiting at the tram-stop in sub-zero temperatures, which would be achieved by having a constantly-updating display showing the next departure time from our local tram-stop.

-If there is a tram due in <3 minutes we could leave the house in safety, if there was a wait of 10+ minutes we'd stay indoors, enjoying our deliciously insulated flat.
+If there is a tram due in a couple of minutes we could leave the house in safety, if there was a wait of 10+ minutes we'd stay indoors.

 The hardware for this project is simple:

 - 1 x I2C LCD Display

 - We've previously documented using an I2C LCD with an Arduino.

 - In my project the display was initially 2x16, but the code allows for different dimensions.

 - I soon upgraded it to a 4x20 display instead, as pictured below.